 Banda de Ipanema is one of Rio’s most popular blocos, as well as one of its most iconic blocos.
 It parades along the famous Ipanema beach at sunset.
 Its also one of Rio’s oldest blocos and has been running since the sixties.
 Everyone is welcome at this blocos from families to drag queens.

-It is famous for the extravagant costumes worn by the revellers, so you will be expected to attend dressed in your brightest and craziest colours.
+It is famous for the extravagant costumes worn by the revelers, so you will be expected to attend dressed in your brightest and craziest colors.
 Because you are right on Ipanema beach it’s the perfect location to have a quick swim to cool down from the crowds.

 Carmelitas – Santa Teresa

-Carmelitas winds through the narrow streets of the bohemian neighbourhood of Santa Teresa.
-This is a very popular blocos and is packed with large crowds and colourful floats.
+Carmelitas winds through the narrow streets of the bohemian neighborhood of Santa Teresa.
+This is a very popular blocos and is packed with large crowds and colorful floats.
 Carmelitas was inspired by a local legend about a nun who escaped a local convent during Rio Carnival to join the carnival celebrations.
-Revellers dress up as nuns to honour this local urban legend.
+Revellers dress up as nuns to honor this local urban legend.

 Sargento Pimenta – Aterro do Flamengo (Flamengo Park)